-For the most part, yes it’s acceptable to feed baby food (store-bought or homemade) in public, such as at parks, entertainment facilities, food halls, and malls.
+For the most part, it’s acceptable to feed baby food (store-bought or homemade) in public, such as at parks, entertainment facilities, food halls, and malls.
 Some family-friendly restaurants may even provide store-bought baby food.
-If you’re unsure, you can always observe the other parents around you or just ask the service staff.
+If unsure, you can always observe the other parents around you or ask the service staff.

 Q. Are parents strict about serving only organic foods to their babies?

 I can only speak from my experience and observations of friends; not everyone is stuck to organic foods.
 But many, including myself, buy fresh produce directly from small-scale farms, many of which practice low-pesticide farming (but are not organic certified).